MicrosoftDocs/appcenter-docs/docs/quickstarts/ios/push.md

 3. Click **Next** and **Send notification** at the bottom.

    > [!WARNING]
-   > **A push notification will be sent to the device you distributed the app to - it will not show up in the simulator.**
+   > **A push notification will be sent to the device you distributed the app to - it won't show up in the simulator.**